Washington, DC

 In a win for wildlife, the Bureau of Land Management (BLM) today published a new rule designed to correct a long-standing imbalance that had subordinated conservation to oil and gas development and other extractive activities to the detriment of wildlife and natural places.
 Despite their importance for conserving biodiversity in the United States and globally, only 14% of BLM lands receive adequate protections and most are open to extractive uses.

-“We applaud the Biden administration for elevating conservation on our nation’s public lands to be on par with oil and gas drilling and other damaging activities that for decades were prioritized over conserving wildlife and ecosystems,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+“We applaud the Biden administration for elevating conservation on our nation’s public lands to be on par with oil and gas drilling and other damaging activities that for decades were prioritized over conserving wildlife and ecosystems,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “Our public lands are facing unprecedented challenges that demand new approaches and solutions like those offered in this rule.”

 The BLM is the nation’s largest land manager, charged with the stewardship of 245 million acres – about one in ten acres in the U.S. Those lands provide habitat to over 300 plants and animals listed under the Endangered Species Act and over 2,400 additional at-risk species.
 For example, BLM lands provide crucial habitat for the embattled Mojave Desert Tortoise in the Southwest and the imperiled pygmy rabbit and greater sage-grouse across the intermountain West.